 In Porto, the old center is called Ribeira, on the North shore of the Douro river.
 There the houses are made of dark gray granite and tiled façades.

 However if you are claustrophobic, know that there are many narrow streets with not much light entering.

 ALFAMA IN LISBON

-In Lisbon the best known oldest neighborhood is Alfama.
+In Lisbon the best-known oldest neighborhood is Alfama.
 It is home to the fado music.
-Most houses are white limestone with light color for some houses.
+Most houses are white limestone with light colors for some houses.
 Houses are not as packed as in Porto but display less character.

 VIBE - Lisbon vs Porto

 That is a very personal thing to feel.